ThatCoolCoder/foss-rcas/README.md

             - viewing position is FpvGroundStation, which is attached to the ground camera
 - Input
     - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
+        - or it could just be within the binding menu that it shows it on a locked slider
     - set the default controls to work on a ps/xbox controller without configuration
     - Um add a thing that checks the name of the controller so you can have different bindings for different controllers
         - hide bindings from controllers that are not present then, but have an option to show them so you can delete the unneeded ones